Model Deployment Challenges: 6 Lessons From 6 ML Engineers

 With MLOps still being a nascent field, it’s hard to find established best practices and model deployment examples to operationalize machine learning solutions because solutions to problems can vary depending on:

 - 5 And the resources available

-Regardless of your machine learning model deployment pipeline… in this article, you will learn the model deployment challenges faced by a number of ML Engineers and their teams, and the workarounds they applied to get ahead of these challenges.
+Regardless of your model deployment tools or pipeline… in this article, you will learn the model deployment challenges faced by a number of ML Engineers and their teams, and the workarounds they applied to get ahead of these challenges.
 The purpose of this article is to give you a perspective on such challenges from diverse industries, organizational scales, different use cases, and hopefully, this can be a good starting point for you if you are facing similar problems in your deployment scenarios.

 NB: These challenges have been approved and reviewed by the aforementioned engineers before publishing.
 If you have any concerns you want to be addressed, feel free to reach out to me on LinkedIn.

 Challenge 1: Choosing the right production requirements for machine learning solutions

 Team size: No dedicated ML team